Physical activity for older adults

 The good news is you don’t have to do it all at once - when it comes to being active, every little bit counts.
 Research shows you can ‘snack’ on activity and still enjoy the benefits.
 Try 3 lots of 10 minutes if you can’t fit in a full half-hour at one time.

 Getting some support can also really help.
-The Pae Ora Healthy LIfestyles ki Waitaha service can provide personalised support to help you put together a realistic plan and achieve you activity goals.
+The Pae Ora Healthy Lifestyles ki Waitaha service can provide personalised support to help you put together a realistic plan and achieve you activity goals.

 This resource is divided into zones from Waimakariri to Ashburton and lists many classes and facilities that are particularly appropriate for older adults and people with long-term conditions.
-The Big List Directory will be updated as often as possible and get in touch if you spot any errors.

 Download The Big List Directory [PDF].